SLODIEN88/School_District_Analysis./README.md

 ## School_District_Analysis.

 # Overview of the school district analysis:
 The purpose of this analysis was to determine if there were any evidence of academic dishonesty specifically, reading and math grades at Thomas High School.
-After completing the analysis, I do not think there was any dishonesty.
+After completing the analysis, I do not think there was any dishonesty mainly becuase the data reported for the 9th graders was inaccurate.
+So after

 # Results:
 - How is the district summary affected?